mgks/zen/README.md

 > <span title="George Carlin">If you can’t beat them, arrange to have them beaten.</span>

 > <span title="Edgar Bergen">Hard work never killed anybody, but why take a chance?</span>

+> <span title="Lucille Ball">The secret of staying young is to live honestly, eat slowly, and lie about your age.</span>

 </b>